Skip to Main Content

 You can also search for the entire part, by entering the search term "14 CFR Part 1217".
 Either from the Part or the Section, you can obtain the Source and Authority information by clicking on the Details tab on the left-hand side of the page.

-Below is such a section within Part 1217 showing an amendment.
+Below is such a section within Part 1217 showing an amendment in 2015.

 Table of Contents